-When the course requirements have been completed in a timely fashion (usually within two weeks), the course director submits the change of grade through the Banner-Self-Service system and reports the change of grade to the SPH Office of Enrollment and Student Affairs.
-If the course requirements have not been completed by the time mutually agreed to by the course director and the student, the "I" grade is changed to an "F".
+When the course requirements have been completed in a timely fashion (usually within two weeks), the course director reports the change of grade to the SPH Office of Enrollment and Student Affairs.
+If the course requirements have not been completed by the specified time, the "I" grade is changed to an "F".
 Course directors must submit any extensions to deadline dates for Incompletes, in writing, to the SPH Office of Enrollment and Student Affairs, who will in turn forward the request to the Office of the Registrar.
 The maximum length of time for satisfying course requirements is the last day of classes in the subsequent semester, unless there are special circumstances approved by the SPH Committee on Student Evaluation, Promotion, and Honors.